nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_COMPLEX_DATA_STRUCTURES.md

 ## Joining Related Data on a Collection of Items

-Things get even more complex when you want to display a list of resources - such as Liraries - and show their related data.
+Things get even more complex when you want to display a list of resources - such as Libraries - and show their related data.
 Each library has multiple books in its inventory.
-Since you cannot use SQL to generate complex structures _(it only give you flat data back)_ then the Python developer is responsible for converting the flat data into grouped data.
+Since you cannot use SQL to generate complex structures _(it only gives you flat data back)_ then the Python developer is responsible for converting the flat data into grouped data.

 Use this query to get all libraries and their related books in TablePlus.